MoebiusSolutions/cac-agent/Using-cac-agent-with-ssl-relay.md

 	# Linux
 	~/.moesol/cac-agent/agent.properties

-Within `agent.properties`, we define relay bindins with the `relay.` prefix.
+Within `agent.properties`, we define relay bindings with the `relay.` prefix.
 The rest of the property name is the `bindHostname:bindPort`.
 The value of the property is the `targetHostname:targetPort` to relay/forward to.